 Faculty and Staff Updates

-See what's new with the Carleton College Mathematics Faculty and Staff.
+See what's new with the Carleton College Mathematics and Statistics Faculty and Staff.

 Laura Chihara has been on the Carleton faculty since 2000.
 She received her Ph.D. in Mathematics from the University of Minnesota.
 Prior to Carleton, she worked at another small liberal arts college in Northfield as well as at a software company in Seattle.
 Laura has been busy strengthening the statistics program at Carleton as well as developing connections with outside organizations to provide statistical projects for students.
 She has supervised teams of students working on problems from Faribault Woolen Mills, Northwest Airlines, Target Corporation, CMS Direct and the Minnesota Pollution Control Agency.
 She has recently completed a textbook "Mathematical Statistics with Resampling and R" with co-author Tim Hesterberg.
 In her free time, she enjoys reading, biking, hiking and trying to move beyond Noble in Civilization IV.
 She also is on the board of Glacier Park Foundation, a non-profit group devoted to the public's interest in Glacier National Park in Montana.